 My first novel The Long Delirious Burning Blue was described by The Independent on Sunday as ‘Hugely potent.
 A tribute to the art of storytelling that is itself an affecting and inspiring story’ and by The Scotsman as ‘… powerful (reminiscent of The English Patient), filmic, and achieving the kind of symmetry that novels often aspire to, but rarely reach.’
 I am still working on my second novel, The Bee Dancer (written with the support of a writer’s bursary from the Scottish Arts Council), a contemporary ecological retelling of the myth of Psyche and Eros.
 I’m also (on a tighter timeline) working on a narrative nonfiction book on the subject of place and belonging.
 I continue to write nonfiction essays, creative short prose pieces and occasional poetry, but my other passion is for the work that I do with myth, storytelling and what I call narrative ecopsychology, to help people along their individual paths of transformation.

-In late spring 2014 we plan a further migration westwards, to an old riverside cottage near the magic mountain of Errigal, in Donegal, Ireland.
-You can follow our collaborative creative project, which will trace the story of our migration and our ‘re-placement’ there, at the Riverwitch website.
+From 2010 to 2014 I lived on and worked a croft sandwiched between mountains and sea in one of the wildest and most remote places in the country: at the end of the road on the far south-western coast of the Isle of Lewis in the Outer Hebrides.
+(On a clear day, we could see St Kilda from our kitchen window.)
+We are currently in the process of a further migration westwards, to an old riverside cottage near the magic mountain of Errigal, in Donegal, Ireland.
+You can follow our collaborative creative project, which traces the story of our migration and our ‘re-placement’ there, at the Riverwitch website.

 To contact me, send an email to sharon[at]reenchantingtheearth[dot]com.
 My literary agent is Kirsty McLachlan, at David Godwin Associates.